ncukondo/pubmed-mcp/README.md

   --email your@email.com
 ```

 You can also set the email address via the `PUBMED_EMAIL` environment variable.
+For better security, consider managing credentials in a `.env` file.

 ### Adding pubmed-mcp with an API key